3 - 5 Credit Hours

 • Be in good academic standing;

-• Successful completion of Professional Responsibility, Evidence, Trial Advocacy, and Criminal Procedure (Criminal Procedure Investigations OR Florida Criminal Procedure OR Federal Criminal Procedure); and
+• Successful completion of Professional Responsibility, Evidence, Trial Advocacy, and one upper-level Criminal Procedure course (Florida Criminal Procedure OR Federal Criminal Procedure [adjudication or investigation]); and

 • Timely submit additional documentation as required for this program.
 (Students are notified of additional requirements after applying and being provisionally placed in the program.)